Open Accessibility Menu

 Colon Cancer Screening & Treatment

-Colorectal cancer is the fourth most common form of cancer for both men and women in the United States, affecting roughly 45 out of 1000 people during their lifetime.
-It usually occurs in patients over 45 but can appear at any time.
-The early warning sign of colorectal cancer is polyps.
-Polyps are common growths that appear in the colon, but if they are left to grow for a long period of time then they can become cancerous.
-This is why it is important for patients with high colorectal cancer risk to undergo regular screenings.
+Colorectal cancer is the fourth most common form of cancer for both men and women in the United States, affecting roughly 45 out of 1,000 people during their lifetime.
+It usually occurs in patients over 45 years old, but it can appear at any time.
+The early warning sign of colorectal cancer is polyps, which are common growths that appear in the colon.
+If left to grow for a long period of time, polyps may become cancerous.
+This is why it is important for patients with a high risk of colorectal cancer to undergo regular screenings.

 Colon cancer does not cause any symptoms until the cancer has had significant time to grow.
-At this point, people will start experiencing weight loss, constipation, and blood in stool.
+At this point, people will start experiencing weight loss, constipation and blood in their stool.
 Waiting this long to address the problem is dangerous.
-Medical professionals recommend patients receive colon cancer screening between the ages of 45 and 75.
-Two primary means of colon cancer screening are colonoscopy and fecal immunochemical testing (FIT)
+Medical professionals recommend patients receive colon cancer screenings between the ages of 45 and 75.
+The primary means of colon cancer screening are colonoscopy and fecal immunochemical testing (FIT).

 Colonoscopy